Duality, extreme points and hulls for noncommutative partial convexity: Extreme points of Gamma -convex sets

 is a scalar multiple of $\Gat(X).$ Since $\Gat$ respects unitary conjugation, the decomposition of $X^{(i,j)}$ as $A^{(i,j)} \oplus B^{(i,j)}$ for each $i,j$ implies with $\Gat(A^{(i,j)})$ unitarily equivalent to $\Gat(X)$ proving that $\Gat(X)$ is free extreme. \end{proof}

 The previous proposition implies that the existence of $\Gat$-extreme points is implied by the existence of free extreme points.
-Proposition~\ref{prop:candb} gives a natural condition under which $\opco(\Gat(\bm{K}))$ is closed and bounded and hence, ensuring the latter exist.
+Proposition~\ref{prop:candb} gives a natural condition under which $\opco(\Gat(\bm{K}))$ is closed and bounded and hence ensures that the latter exist.